What is Metal Injection Molding? How does It work?

 MIM-Feedstock

 The next step is to inject the feedstock into the mold.
 This is done using a plastic injection molding machine.
 The plastic injection molding machine is a large machine that heats the feedstock and then forces it into the mold.
 The mold is typically made of steel or aluminum.
 The mold is designed to create the desired shape of the part.
 The plastic injection molding machine heats the feedstock to its melting point.
-The molten feedstock is then forced into the mold by a piston.
+A piston then forces the molten feedstock into the mold.
 The piston forces the feedstock into all of the small details of the mold.
 Once the feedstock is in the mold, it cools and hardens.
 The part is ejected from the mold once the feedstock has cooled and hardened.
 The part is then ready for debinding and sintering.

 metal-injection-molding-feedstock-preparation